snwau/SWSnapshotStackView/README.md

 # Snapshot Stack View

-Snapshot Stack View provides an easy means of decorating your UIImage's of any aspect ratio with a rendered matte frame and associated drop shadow.
+Snapshot Stack View provides an easy means of decorating your `UIImage`'s of any aspect ratio with a rendered matte frame and associated drop shadow.
 It also may render your image to look as though it is the top photograph (or snapshot) within a stack (or pile) of shots.
 Best described with a screenshot:

 ![Screenshot](http://github.com/snwau/SWSnapshotStackView/raw/master/Screenshot.png)